rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

 We've practiced fetching and displaying data with a few public APIs.
 As you've already noticed using Youtube and Github APIs, the endpoints can vary and require reviewing documentation to understand what responses you will get.

 A dominant choice in attempts to standardize web APIs came with the architectural pattern known as REST (REpresentational State Transfer).
-You're going to dig much deeper into REST during the backend part of the course, but for right now, we're going to cover the basics to implement our Shopping List app to use a backend server for storing and retrieving our items.
+You're going to dig much deeper into REST during the backend part of the course, but for right now, we're going to cover the basics to implement our Shopping List app to use a backend API server for storing and retrieving our items.

 ### CRUD and Resources